aegion-dynamic/ml-workflow-logger/ml_workflow_logger/README.md

 # How does this work

-Step 1 - Create a new Flow describing how the program is supposed to work (or keep of track of it)
+Step 1 - Create a new Flow describing how the program is supposed to work (or keep track of it)

 Step 2 - Start a run for a given flow